 Doctor Culhane worked hard in Marlow.
 He became one of the surgeons attached to the Cottage Hospital and gave first aid classes for working men.
 The importance of the latter endeavour at a time where workplace injuries were common and not infrequently life limiting or fatal can't be underestimated.
 He was also the appointed doctor attending various Marlow slate clubs and benefit societies whose members could qualify for a sick benefit if they could not work.
 For example members of the Clayton Arms slate clubs could pay an extra subscription to qualify themselves for subsidised medical attention from Dr Culhane.

-Francis had to attend many distressing cases as a matter of routine including dying children and suicides.
-He was also called to give medical evidence in local court cases.
+Given his tender heart many aspects of his job must have been hard to bear.
+Francis had to attend distressing cases as a matter of routine including dying children who could not be saved and multiple attempted suicides.
+He was also called to give medical evidence at criminal trials.
 A particularly sad case was the death of a baby of the Boddy family believed to have been the victim of infanticide by its mother.
 This case is discussed in detail in this post.
 He was also the attending surgeon in the Moor End murder case of 1891.
-You can read more about those distressing events here
+You can read more about that event here

 Mary Baskin possibly became a domestic cook.

 George Morlock came into a large amount of money in 1886.
 The next year he moved to Haggerston.
-He was given a reasonable fine for non compliance with an unspecified court order in 1887 and was also sued for the non repayment of a loan so he was not necessarily as reliable as his job may suggest.
-The work he and his wife did for orphans and inner city disadvantaged children, giving them access to the countryside and sea is however unquestionable.
+He was given a reasonably large fine for non compliance with an unspecified court order in 1887 and was also sued for the non repayment of a loan so he was not necessarily as reliable a man as his job may suggest.
+The work he and his wife did for orphans and inner city disadvantaged children, giving them access to the countryside and sea is however not open to doubt.

 Further information:

-All mentions of a person on this blog can be found by looking at the A-Z Person Index - as of February 2023 there are 6,000 people listed there.
+All mentions of a person on this blog can be found by looking at the A-Z Person Index - thousands of people

 For more medicine related posts see the General Marlow History option on the top drop down menu and the medical history sub category within it.. here's a selection: